MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ::: moniker-end

-For more information about how to change fonts and colors for accessibility, see the see the [Set accessibility options](#set-accessibility-options) section of this page.
+For more information about how to change fonts and colors for accessibility, see the [Set accessibility options](#set-accessibility-options) section of this page.
 And, for details about all the user interface (UI) elements where you can change font and color schemes, see the [Fonts and Colors, Environment, Options Dialog Box](../ide/reference/fonts-and-colors-environment-options-dialog-box.md) page.

 ## Set accessibility options